Pork Schnitzel

 Look For

-- Pale pink to light rose color, not gray or brownish
+- Pale pink to light rose color (not dark red or brownish)

 Avoid